skamansam/Moosync/README.md

 Paste the string you copied earlier into these fields.
 Now you should be able to log in to your Spotify account.

 You can add your alternate accounts under **Users and Access** and use the same Client ID and Client Secret for multiple users.

+## Extensions
+Functionnality of Moosync can be extended through Third party extensions.
+Extensions usually are archives with an extension of **.msox**.
+To install an extension, simply head over to **Settings > Extensions > Install Extension**.
+Here are some known extensions.

+### Discord Integration
+- [Moosync Discord RPC](https://github.com/Ovenoboyo/moosync-discord-rpc/releases): Show your song details in discord through Discord RPC.

 ## Building from source